-One of the most versatile and hardiest of perennials, daylilies (Hemerocallis) are a highlight of the summer garden.
-Although individual flowers come and go daily, plants keep on producing new ones for up to four to five weeks.
-Traditionally, daylilies bloom from late June through July.
-But there are now many re-blooming varieties that make a second appearance in late summer, dramatically extending the growing season.
+Vigorous and adaptable, daylilies (Hemerocallis) are a highlight of the summer garden.
+Though individual flowers come and go daily, plants keep producing new ones for up to four to five weeks.
+Typically, daylilies flower from late June through July.
+But now there are many re-blooming varieties that make a second appearance in late summer, dramatically extending the growing season.

-In fact, nowadays there are thousands of daylily varieties coming in every conceivable size, shape and color.
-And most are proliferous.
-A single stem can produce many flowers.
-And an established clump can produce hundreds of blooms over the course of one summer month.
+In fact, these days there are thousands of daylily varieties available in every conceivable size, shape and color.
+And most are prolific bloomers.
+A single stem can produce multiple flowers.
+And an established plant can produce hundreds of blooms over the course of one summer month.

 Still, easy-to-grow doesn’t necessarily mean maintenance-free.
-Left unattended, daylilies can quickly amass large numbers of spent, soggy blooms.
-Not only are these dead flowers an eyesore, but they can have a direct impact on blooming.
+Left alone, daylilies can quickly accumulate large numbers of spent, soggy blooms.
+Not only are these dead flowers an eyesore, but they have a direct impact on blooming.
 Here’s why.

 HOW DEADHEADING EXTENDS THE BLOOMING SEASON

-Regular deadheading encourages all plants to produce more flowers.
-And it also extends their blooming season.
+It’s common knowledge that deadheading encourages plants to produce more flowers.
+But did you know that it can also extend their blooming season?
 To keep my daylilies blooming longer, I remove the spent flowers every morning by snapping them off at the base.
-There are two important reasons why I do this:
+There are two reasons why I do this:

-2. If I remove the dead flowers (in particular, the ovary/seed pods), it will send energy to the plant to produce more stalks with more flowers.
+Two.
+When I remove the dead flowers (in particular, the seed pods), it frees up energy for the plant to produce more blooms.

-Daylily flowers form near the tip of the stalk during their active growing season.
-But as each flower withers and drops, it leaves an ovary to develop into a seed pod.
-Immature seed pods look a lot like emerging blossoms.
-Located at the base of the flower, they are oval in shape and pale green in color.
+Daylily flowers form near the tip of the stalk.
+But as each flower withers and drops, it leaves behind an ovary to develop into a seed pod.
+Immature seed pods look a lot like emerging blossoms – they’re oval in shape and pale green in color.

-Notice below, center, where I snapped off a flower, leaving the ovary exposed.
-This will develop into a seed pod.
+Notice below (center) where I snapped off a flower, leaving the ovary exposed.
+This will become a seed pod.

 So, when snapping off the spent daylily, make sure to remove the entire flower at its base, including the developing seed pod.
-Then, once the stalk is done flowering, cut it to the ground.
+Once the stalk is done flowering, cut it to the ground.
 It won’t be producing any more blooms this year.

-A spring and fall feeding can also have a positive impact on blooming while strengthening plants for the winter.
-And while most daylilies can survive without much water, the more water you give them, the better the blooms.
+To perform at their best, daylilies need food and water.
+Feeding your plants in both spring and fall will not only increase flower bud production, but also strengthen the roots for the winter.
+And, though most daylilies are relatively drought tolerant, the more water you give them, the better the blooms.
 One has only to look at the moisture-packed flower itself as proof.